-This conference brings together leading scholars, policy analysts, and practitioners from around the world to address the changing political, socioeconomic, and security dynamics within the Maghreb-Sahel region.
-Panelists will examine the expanding horizons of insecurity and the challenges of uneven development, political contestation, and socio-religious change.
-They will also discuss the wider implications of the trends for development, peace, and security in both regions.
+This conference brought together leading scholars, policy analysts, and practitioners from around the world to address the changing political, socioeconomic, and security dynamics within the Maghreb-Sahel region.
+Panelists examined the expanding horizons of insecurity and the challenges of uneven development, political contestation, and socio-religious change.
+They also discussed the wider implications of the trends for development, peace, and security in both regions.

 8:30 to 9:00 a.m

 - Anouar Boukhars, Carnegie Endowment for International Peace

 - Sarah Yerkes, Carnegie Endowment for International Peace